DoTheEvo/Traefik-v2-examples/README.md

   file that tells traefik what to do.</br>
   Somewhat common is to set `traefik.yml` itself as a file provider so thats what will be done.</br>
   Under providers theres a new `file` section and `traefik.yml` itself is set.</br>
-  Then dynamic configuration stuff is added.</br>
+  Then the dynamic configuration stuff is added.</br>
   A router named `route-to-local-ip` with a simple subdomain hostname rule.
-  What fits that rule, in this case exact url `test.blabla.org`, is send to the loadbalancer service which just routes it a specific IP and specific port.
+  What fits that rule, in this case exact url `test.example.com`, is send to the loadbalancer service which just routes it to a specific IP and specific port.

     `traefik.yml`
     ```